-JAMES M. GOTSCH, age 59, Director of Public Works and Transportation for the Government of St. Mary's County, received BSCE (Civil Engineering) and BArch (Architecture) degrees from Texas Tech University.
+JAMES M. GOTSCH, Director of Public Works and Transportation for the Government of St. Mary's County, received BSCE (Civil Engineering) and BArch (Architecture) degrees from Texas Tech University.
 Mr. Gotsch was appointed the Director in February 2022.
 He is responsible for engineering services; St. Mary's County Regional Airport; capital, asset management, maintenance, and private development work permits in the highway right-of-way and its related stormwater, coastal resiliency, lighting and other facilities; facility services including maintenance, project and asset management; the local transit system; maintaining the County owned vehicle fleet; solid waste and recycling services; and management of the public transit system and non-public school bus transportation.
 Prior to that time, during his thirty-seven years plus career he has served as an Associate running a branch office for Soltesz Inc., a private Civil Engineering firm in St. Mary's County, Maryland.
 Mr. Gotsch worked in the private sector in 14 of Maryland's 23 counties, plus Baltimore City, and has extensive experience in local governmental procedures throughout the State.

-CHRIS KASELEMIS, AICP, Director of Economic Development, age 64, received his B.S. degree from the University of Arizona with a major in accounting, and his master's in business administration, emphasis in finance, also from the University of Arizona.
+CHRISTOPHER KASELEMIS, AICP, Director of Economic Development, received his B.S. degree from the University of Arizona with a major in accounting, and his master's in business administration, emphasis in finance, also from the University of Arizona.
 Mr. Kaselemis was appointed Director of Economic Development for St. Mary's County in June 2015.
 He previously worked for the City of Tucson for 28 years, holding various positions including Senior Management Analyst, Comprehensive Planning Administrator, Community Development and Planning Administrator, Assistant to the City Manager, Program Evaluation Office Program Manager, and Economic Initiatives Program Director.
 He is certified by the American Planning Association's American Institute of Certified Planners (AICP).

-BUFFY N. GIDDENS, County Attorney, age 42, was appointed to County Attorney on October 3, 2023 after becoming Deputy Attorney in September 2022.
+BUFFY N. GIDDENS was appointed to County Attorney on October 3, 2023, after becoming Deputy Attorney in September 2022.
 She served as an Assistant State's Attorney for 16 years.
-As a prosecutor she successfully tried numerous felony and misdemeanor cases as well as practiced multiple jurisdictions in including Baltimore City, Anne Arundel County, and Calvert County.
+As a prosecutor, she successfully tried numerous felony and misdemeanor cases as well as practiced multiple jurisdictions including Baltimore City, Anne Arundel County, and Calvert County.
 With a focus on helping individuals victimized by domestic violence, Ms. Giddens was a participant in the Family Violence Coordinating Counsel and the Multi-disciplinary Committee.
 Ms. Giddens was selected by the St. Mary's Judicial Nominating Committee as a potential judicial candidate in 2019 and 2022.
 She has received two gubernatorial citations and is member of the Maryland State Bar Association, St. Mary's County Bar Association, Southern Maryland Women's League, and has volunteered with Project Graduation, Christmas in April, and the Anne Arundel SPCA.
+She currently sits on the Maryland State Bar Association Board of Governors and is an active member in the St. Mary's County Bar Association as well.
 Ms. Giddens received her J.D. from the University of Maryland, School of Law in 2006 and her B.A. in Criminal Justice and Criminology from the University of Maryland, College Park in 2002.